Redocly/redocly-cli/docs/guides/lint-asyncapi.md

 checks that the document structure matches what is expected by the AsyncAPI specification.

-With this configuration file, and your AsyncAPI description file, run the linting command:
+With this configuration file, and your AsyncAPI description file (or use one of the [existing examples](https://github.com/asyncapi/spec/tree/master/examples)), run the linting command:

 ```
 redocly lint asyncapi.yaml